VishwashDhiman/TripPlanner/README.md

 # Trip

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+This project is about to allow the user to search the flights and trains available online on that time.
+After that the user is able to store the flights in his db after creating his account on the site.

+Here is the link for live streaming of the site:point_right: [Live link](https://fierce-tor-41431.herokuapp.com)

 ## Development server